openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/04-constraints.md

 }
 </pre>

-The hard constraint sums up the weight of all selected ingots and compares this with the maximum weight of the knapsack:
+Click _Copy to Editor_.
+The hard constraint sums up the weight of all selected ingots and compares this with the maximum weight of the knapsack.

 <pre class="file" data-filename="./knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/solver/KnapsackConstraintProvider.java" data-target="insert" data-marker="//Add hard constraint here">
   private Constraint maxWeight(ConstraintFactory constraintFactory) {